Skip to main content

 {

-"repos": ["git@github.com:comet-dxp/comet.git", "git@github.com:org/other-skills.git#main"]
+"repos": ["git@github.com:vivid-planet/comet.git", "git@github.com:org/other-skills.git#main"]

 }

 Each entry is an SSH git URL, optionally followed by #ref to pin a branch, tag, or commit hash.
-Only the package-skills/ folder is fetched from each repo (via git sparse checkout) — the rest of the repository is not downloaded.
+Only the skills/ folder is fetched from each repo (via git sparse checkout) — the rest of the repository is not downloaded.
 External skills are copied into the target directories.

 Priority order